What to know about flight delays and cancellations at Newark airport

 The flight delays, cancellations and diversions that the equipment problems caused were compounded when more than one-fifth of Newark’s traffic controllers “walked off the job,” he said.

-Faulting the Federal Aviation Administration's alleged failure to address "long-simmering" challenges related to the air-traffic control system, United Airlines cut 35 daily flights from its Newark schedule starting Saturday.
+Faulting the FAA's alleged failure to address "long-simmering" challenges related to the air-traffic control system, United Airlines cut 35 daily flights from its Newark schedule starting last Saturday.

 Messages seeking comment were left with the air traffic controllers labor union and the federal Transportation Department, which oversees the FAA.